Hootie Ingram: Athletic director and administrator

 After resigning his position at Clemson, Ingram spent eight years working on the staff of the Southeastern Conference, first as assistant commissioner for administration as associate commissioner.
 In January 1981, Ingram was hired as the athletic director at Florida State University.
 Ingram remained as Florida State's athletic director until September 1989, at which time he returned to his alma mater, signing a five-year contract as the University of Alabama's athletic director.
 Ingram hired Gene Stallings as Alabama's football coach, and the Crimson Tide won the college football national championship in 1992.
 Ingram stepped down as Alabama's athletic director in August 1995 after being reprimanded for his role in rules violations that led the NCAA to place the school on probation for three years.
 Ingram said he could no longer effectively serve as athletic director after the NCAA's rebuke and asked to be reassigned.

+Death

+Ingram died on May 6, 2024, in a hospital in Birmingham, Alabama, at the age of 90.